omriher/CapTipper/docs/Usage.rst

 vt
 ----
-``vt`` sends a given object id's MD5 to VirusTotal to see if it is recognized by any of the Anti-Virus providers.
+``vt`` sends a given object ids MD5 to VirusTotal to see if it is recognized by any of the Anti-Virus providers.

 The use of ``vt`` requires a VirusTotal Public API key.